repo-sync/repo-sync/README.md

 #### Customize pull request

-You can customize PR title, body, label, reviewer, assingee, milestone by setting environment variables as explained at [repo-sync/pull-request](https://github.com/repo-sync/pull-request#advanced-options).
+You can customize the PR/s title, body, label, reviewer, assingee, and milestone by setting environment variables as explained at [repo-sync/pull-request](https://github.com/repo-sync/pull-request#advanced-options).

-#### Use SSH clone url and deploy keys
+#### Use SSH clone URL and deploy keys

-You can use SSH clone url and specify `SSH_PRIVATE_KEY` environment variable instead of using the https clone url.
+You can use a SSH clone URL and specify an `SSH_PRIVATE_KEY` environment variable instead of using the https clone URL.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):